autobrr/autobrr.com/docs/introduction.md

 As of right now, autobrr features:

 - Support for 50+ trackers with IRC announces
-- RSS and Torznab support via Prowlarr to easily get access to hundreds of trackers
+- RSS and Torznab/Newznab support via Prowlarr to easily get access to hundreds of indexers
 - Powerful but simple filtering with RegEx support (like in autodl-irssi)
 - Easy to use and mobile friendly web UI (with dark mode!) to manage everything
 - Built on Go and React making autobrr lightweight and perfect for supporting multiple platforms (Linux, FreeBSD, Windows, macOS) on different architectures (e.g. x86, ARM)